In the guide

 It is also illegal to have unsafe tyres in your possession for sale, so you will need to be clear what is and what is not for sale.
 If you have tyres in storage, but not intended for sale, they should be clearly marked as such.

 Failing to comply with the Motor Vehicle Tyres (Safety) Regulations 1994 is an offence.
-The maximum penalty is a fine and two years' imprisonment.
+The maximum penalty is a fine and six months' imprisonment.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.